2021 was the year of realignment.

 My old behaviour was no different to anyone who yoyo-diets every year trying to lose the same fat they put on after they “fall off the wagon”.

 The extra weight I’d gain every year didn’t just show up on the scales.
-My clothes and pants would become tighter as my body ballooned in winter.
-There were years I went up a size or two from not being able to fit into the clothes I had.
+As my body ballooned in winter, my clothes and pants naturally becomes tighter.
+There were years I went up a size or two and not being able to fit into the clothes I had.

 Here’s what’s interesting about what I noticed at the end of last winter…

 Although I was eating more chocolate and junk food in the colder months, my clothes and pants didn’t feel tighter.
-Because I saw no change in my clothes that I usually expect, it piqued my curiosity to check my weight which I haven’t done for over a year up to that point.
+I thought it was strange.
+Because I saw no change in how I fit into my clothes that I usually expect, it piqued my curiosity to check my weight which I haven’t done for over a year up to that point.

 Instead of seeing 58kg show up on the scale like I normally do, I saw 55kg with clothes on.
-What I saw was so bizarre to me that I weighed myself a few times to make sure the scale was accurate.
+The number was so bizarre to me that I weighed myself a few times to make sure the scale was accurate.

-Looking back, the only major change I made to improve my physical health over the past 4 years was adopting better eating habits and putting better quality “fuel” into my body.
+Looking back, the only major change I made to improve my physical health over the past 4 years was adopting better eating habits (learned to cook, meal prep, practiced mindful eating), putting better quality “fuel” into my body (nutrition) and detoxifying.

-Better quality nutrition not only allowed my body to heal from lifelong chronic health issues, but my guess is that it also altered my biochemistry in some way which made my body more effective at getting rid of excess fat and bad stuff that I allowed in.
+Better food choices and quality nutrition not only allowed my body to heal from lifelong chronic health issues, but my guess is that it also altered my biochemistry in some way which made my body more effective at getting rid of excess fat and bad stuff that I allowed in.

-Seeing the incredible changes to my body over time inspires me to keep improving the quality of my life and work towards longevity.
+Seeing the incredible changes to my body over time inspires me to keep improving it to boost the quality of my life and work towards longevity.

 What I’m Grateful For